PicnicSupermarket/localicious/README.md

 ## The Localicipe

 The central concept of localicious is the so-called Localicipe.
-It is a YAML file that contains all localized strings grouped by platform, feature and screen:
+It is a YAML file that contains all localized copy and accessibility strings grouped by platform, feature and screen:

 ```
-ios|android|shared
+IOS|ANDROID|SHARED
   Feature
     Screen
       Element
+        COPY:
           en: "Translation for English speakers"
           nl: "Vertaling voor Nederlandstaligen"
+        ACCESSIBILITY:
+          HINT|LABEL|VALUE:
+            en: "Accessibility for English speakers"
+            nl: "Toegankelijkheid voor Nederlandstaligen"
       AnotherElement
+        COPY:
+          ZERO|ONE|OTHER:
+            en: "Plural translation for English speakers"
+            nl: "Meervoudige vertaling voor Nederlandstaligen"
         ...
       ...
     ...